sukhikush/Profile/notes/aboutMe.md

 Yes definaely, happy to do that.

+what I'll do, first share about my role and resposiblites at Current Compnany and then my technical expertise follwed by my key Achievements and Products? does that sounds good?

-Hello, my name is Sukhdev Kushwaha
+My name is Sukhdev Kushwaha, you call also call me Sukhi...

-and I bring over 12 years of experience in development (11.7 years to be precise), specializing in the Martech and Lead-Generation domains.
+I bring overall 12 years of experience to be precise 11.7yrs in development, specializing in the Martech and Lead-Generation domains.

 Currently, I serve as a Delivery Manager at Nexsales, where I wear multiple hats as a Product Manager, Engineering Manager, and Solution Architect.